VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 Let's refactor the code to make it more modular, reusable, and maintainable. 🛠️

 Or in other words, let’s clean up the mess we made! 😅

+## Support Stride Engine 🌟

+Stride is an open-source project that thrives on community contributions and support.
+By using Stride, sharing your experiences, and contributing to the community, you help make the engine better for everyone. 🚀

+- **Contribute:** Share your knowledge, contribute to the engine, or report issues on the [Stride GitHub repository](
+- **Join the Community:** Engage with other developers, ask questions, and share your projects on the [Stride Community Forums](https://forums.stride3d.net/).
+- **Sponsor**: Support the development of Stride by becoming a sponsor on [GitHub Sponsors](

 {% include _alert.html type:'light' title: "Content reviewed and enhanced with the assistance of ChatGPT." %}